Note: Files are in Adobe (PDF) format.

 Cash flow review

-Apart from the above, the Group's components of cash flow and changes in these components from 31 December 2013 to 31 December 2014 were the result of the Group's other ongoing operations.
+As at 31 March 2016, the Group had cash and cash equivalents of $455 million.
+In Q1 2016, the Group received $376 million mainly from the progress billings for Eight Riversuites project and utilised $225 million for the repayment of external bank borrowings.
+Apart from the above, the Group's components of cash flow and changes in these components from 31 December 2015 to 31 March 2016 were mainly the result of the Group's other ongoing operations.

 Property Rental & Services

-The ongoing property cooling measures implemented by the Singapore Government and the slower economic growth in China may continue to weigh on the sentiment of home buyers.
+The global economic slowdown and the weaker economic prospects in Singapore coupled with the sustained impact of the property cooling measures will continue to weigh on the sentiment of the property markets in Singapore.
+The Group's China Property division is likely to continue to face challenging operating conditions against the backdrop of slower economic growth and patchy demand in the property market in China.
 The accounting treatment on revenue recognition for certain projects using the completion-of-construction method will result in volatility in the recognition of revenues and profits.
-Nevertheless, the progressive revenue recognition of Eight Riversuites, which has sold over 90% of its available units and the Group's enlarged portfolio of investment properties will help to reduce this volatility.
+Nevertheless, the revenue generated from the Group's portfolio of investment properties will help to reduce this volatility.

 On 5 February 2016, the Company announced the proposed disposal of its indirectly owned subsidiary, MFLEX to Suzhou Dongshan Precision Manufacturing Co., Ltd. The proposed disposal is subject to the fulfilment or wavier of certain pre-conditions including the approval of the shareholders of the Company to be obtained at an extraordinary general meeting.